googleprojectzero/TinyInst/README.md

 ### Other

-`-target_env key=value` - [currently macOS only] specifies an additional environment variable to pass to the target process.
+`-target_env key=value` - [currently macOS and Linux/Android only] specifies an additional environment variable to pass to the target process.
 Multiple `-target_env` options can be specified to pass multiple environment variables.

 `-force_dep` - [Windows only] Force-enables DEP for the target process.